ssstoedno/chat_server/README.md

 # chat_server using python(flask), html, javascript and handling the database operations using flask-sqlalchemy

-0.1. create virt env with pipenv

-0.2. pipenv sync for required packages install
+0.1. pipenv sync --- for virtenv and required packages install

 1. Start from app.py